Brettanda/friday-bot/README.md

 ## Chat

-Friday can respond to normal chat without the message being directed towards Friday
+~~Friday can respond to normal chat without the message being directed towards Friday~~

+Friday's chat response system has been disabled for the time being because since I have moved away from Dialogflow i need a larger dataset.
+So even though Friday will be mute (except for commands) for a bit, Friday will still be learning

 ### Context

-Friday checks if a message is being directed towards Friday if the message contains a mention (`@Friday`), the word 'Friday' in capital letters or lowercase if the most recent message is from Friday, and Friday will (try) to respond to any message send through a direct message to Friday.
+~~Friday checks if a message is being directed towards Friday if the message contains a mention (`@Friday`), the word 'Friday' in capital letters or lowercase if the most recent message is from Friday, and Friday will (try) to respond to any message send through a direct message to Friday.
 If a phrase is said that Friday should respond to for a joke or something it will respond if it matches one of the 'no context' phrases.
-For example, if someone says 'Goodbye' with no context it will respond because goodbyes are apart of 'no context' and therefore can respond anyway.
+For example, if someone says 'Goodbye' with no context it will respond because goodbyes are apart of 'no context' and therefore can respond anyway.~~

 <!-- ## Privacy